 Your satiation level is determined by the number of nutrition units you have remaining.
-Most characters will use at least three food points per turn—more if fighting.
+Most characters will use at least three food points per turn and will use more if actively fighting.
 Using spells can incur spell hunger, which can only be reduced by the player's Intelligence and Spellcasting ability.
 Many special abilities also use up nutrition.

 |Fainting||0 - 500|